-Each attendee that enters the classroom automatically gets access to his own lab, the training crew is no different.
+Each attendee that enters the classroom automatically gets access to their own lab.
 As the event host, you will be given access to a lab similar to the ones your students get.
-Use your lab to demonstrate things for your students that they can later perform on their own labs.
+Use your lab to demonstrate things to your students that they can later perform in their own labs.

 You can open and close additional tabs (via the

 x buttons respectively), and type in the console (assuming you're using a Linux lab).
 Your students, however, can only view your lab.
 Since it's simply a matter of navigating to another tab, jumping between your lab and theirs will allow students to quickly see reference solutions you provide.

 At the top navigation bar, the cog-wheel icon allows you to restart your lab or to show some info which will allow you to connect to it locally.